asmelko/paraPhysiCell/README.md

 #### Examples

 All the described parameters and functions can be found in 3 sample projects: sem-contact, sem-intrusion and sem-intrusion-ring.
+Open then with the included settings xml file in the PhysiCell-Studio and observe (and play with) the parameter and their values in the GUI.
 The latter is the most complex one including all the parameters.

 #### Code